patrgl/nat/README.md

 # nat

-Fast & simple api-based file storage with token authentication made in Go.
+Fast & simple concurrent api-based file storage with token authentication made in Go.

+Multiple actions within one request, say you are attempting to upload or download multiple files, will be done concurrently in order to speed up operations.

 ## API Reference